 Launched in 2023, GBIS is a £1 billion government programme targeting homes with poor energy efficiency.
 Open to a wide range of households, it provides funding for measures like loft and cavity wall insulation.
 The scheme is designed to reduce energy bills, improve comfort, and accelerate decarbonisation.

-The broad eligibility (includes EPC ratings of C and below) of GBIS makes it a high-volume scheme, well suited to rapid rollouts.
-Reasons for its lesser performance, at a property level, when compared to ECO4 are:
+The broad eligibility (includes EPC ratings of D and below) of GBIS makes it a high-volume scheme, well suited to rapid rollouts.
+Reasons for its lighter impact, at a property level, when compared to ECO4 are:

-Target Homes – GBIS often applies to mid-range properties (C or D), where savings are relatively smaller.
+Target Homes – GBIS often applies to mid-range properties (D or E), where savings are relatively smaller.

 Home Upgrade Grant Phase 2 (HUG2) (superseded by Warm Homes: Local Grant)